Agkistrodon piscivorus: Reproduction

 Combat behavior between males has been reported on a number of occasions, and is very similar in form to that seen in many other viperid species.
 An important factor in sexual selection, it allows for the establishment and recognition of dominance as males compete for access to sexually active females.

 A few accounts exist that describe females defending their newborn litters.
 Wharten (1960, 1966) reported several cases where females found near their young stood their ground and considered these to be examples of guarding behavior.
 Another case was described by Walters and Card (1996) in which a female was found at the entrance of a chamber with seven neonates crawling on or around her.
 When one of the young was moved a short distance from the chamber, she seemed to be agitated and faced the intruder.
 Eventually, all of her offspring retreated into the chamber, but the female remained at the entrance, ready to strike.
+One study stated that females will remain with their young for one to two weeks until the young finishes their first shed cycle.